-The San Luis Obispo County Community College District Equal Employment Opportunity Plan is a three-year plan.
-The plan reflects the District's commitment to equal employment opportunity and further underscores the District's dedication to creating a working and academic environment that welcomes all, fosters diversity and promotes excellence.
+The SLOCCCCD Equal Employment Opportunity Plan is a three-year plan.
+The plan reflects the district's commitment to equal employment opportunity and further underscores the district's dedication to creating a working and academic environment that welcomes all, fosters diversity, and promotes excellence.

 Since each of these operational plans follows unique steps in development, a single process and timeline chart will not be presented in this manual.
-Progress on the initiatives described in the operational plans is assessed annually, and this assessment is included in the annual progress report.
+Progress on the initiatives described in the operational plans is assessed annually.

-The Accrediting Commission for Community and Junior Colleges standard most relevant to Institutional Program Reviews is:
+The Accrediting Commission for Community and Junior Colleges standard most relevant to Institutional Program Planning and Reviews is:

 The institution engages in continuous, broad based, systematic evaluation and planning.
 The institution integrates program review, planning, and resource allocation into a comprehensive process that leads to accomplishment of its mission and improvement of institutional effectiveness and academic quality.
-Institutional planning addresses short and long range needs for educational programs and services and for human, physical, technology, and financial resources.
+Institutional planning addresses shortand long-range needs for educational programs and services and for human, physical, technology, and financial resources.
+(ER 19)